PeteJames21/alx-backend-storage/0x01-NoSQL/README.md

 - The script should update only documents with name="Holberton school" (all of them)
 - The update should add the attribute address with the value “972 Mission street”
 - The database name will be passed as option of the `mongosh` command

+## 7-delete

+Write a script that deletes all documents with name="Holberton school" in the collection `school`